SwayamBhatt/datascience-applied-capstone-project/README.md

-This is the final project of the IBM Professional Data Science Course Series # datascience-applied-capstone-project
+This project is based on predicting if the first stage of the SpaceX Falcon 9 rocket will land successfully or not for a Space Company Startup # datascience-applied-capstone-project